 By combining AI-driven technical analysis with traditional charting methods, TrendSpider helps traders take full advantage of market opportunities presented by the falling wedge pattern.
 With features such as automated alerts, backtesting, and real-time market data, you can quickly spot and take advantage of falling wedge patterns as they emerge.

 FinViz has a great feature for scanning for falling wedge patterns.
 You can easily find stocks exhibiting this pattern by selecting “Wedge Down” as your scan criteria.
-This is especially useful to traders who want to monitor potential trading opportunities.
+It is especially useful to traders who want to monitor potential trading opportunities.

 Scan for this Chart Pattern with FinViz